Jump to content

 Before its debut print, Vogue Arabia was first launched digitally, becoming the first international edition of Vogue to prioritise digital media rather than traditional print.
 The initial launch showcased the significant changes that were happening in consumption and technological advancements in the 21st century.

-Vogue Arabia, published in English and Arabic, is changing the game in fashion, beauty and culture in the Arab world by bringing their audience fresh narratives, strong colours and bolder designs – targeting the Middle East’s interests, with most of their audience coming from Saudi Arabia.
-Their editorial team designs their covers to be especially striking and regionally impactful, such as December 2024’s edition featuring Lebanese musician and icon Najwa Karam.
+Vogue Arabia, published in English and Arabic, is changing the game in fashion, beauty and culture in the Arab world by bringing audiences fresh narratives, strong colours and bolder designs – targeting the Middle East’s interests, with most of its audience coming from Saudi Arabia.
+The editorial team designs the covers to be especially striking and regionally impactful, such as December 2024’s edition featuring Lebanese musician and icon Najwa Karam.

 Instead of being a direct translation of other Vogue editions, Vogue Arabia is a localised and globalised adaptation.
 It carefully tailors its content to resonate with the cultural values, traditions and aspirations of its audience, while maintaining the brand’s global standards and prestige.